 After completing the acquisition of Newmark in October 2011, we also have a number of additional offices in several states (Alabama, Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Illinois, Maryland, Massachusetts, Michigan, Missouri, Nevada, New Jersey, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Virginia, and Washington) and the District of Columbia, which are used in our Real Estate Services segment.
-With our acquisitions of Cornish & Carey Commercial and ARA, we have increased the number of offices by approximately thirty within these above-referenced states.
 In addition, Newmark has licensed its name to commercial real estate providers in certain locations where Newmark does not have its own offices.